Emerald Chaton & Diamanté 1950s Bracelet

 The vintage emerald bracelet has links of four emerald-glass chatons alternating with links of three diamanté.
 The color combination and construction of this 1950s piece are superb.
 The rhodium-plated setting closes with a hidden tongue-in-grove clasp and safety chain.
 This piece is no longer available.
 Scroll down to see several emerald bracelets you may like.

-Vintage Bracelets, 1940s Jewelry, Coro JewelryThis Corocraft bracelet has faceted, oval emerald-glass stones set in rose-gold-plated sterling silver and accented with pavé scroll links.
+- Vintage Bracelets, 1940s Jewelry, Coro JewelryThis vintage emerald bracelet has faceted, oval emerald-glass stones set in rose-gold-plated sterling silver and accented with pavé scroll links.
 The color combination is rich and timeless.
 Designed in the Retro Modern style by Adolph Katz for Coro’s high-end line, this graceful piece has a fold-over clasp with safety chain.
-A lovely addition to the jewelry wardrobe of those who wear warm colors.$ 295
+A lovely and versatile addition to anyone's jewelry wardrobe.USD$345.00